 Start just before the damaged area and stitch the braids together.
 Extend the stitches just beyond the damaged area and then secure them with a knot.
 Try to duplicate the thread color and use the same size stitch originally used in sewing the braid.

 Vacuum regularly (do not use beater bar).
 Do not shake or beat the rug since this treatment could damage it.
 Clean spills immediately by blotting with a cloth or sponge.
 Remove any grease spots with ordinary dry cleaning solvents.
-To learn how to remove specific stains, view our printable
+To learn how to remove specific stains, view our cleaning guide.

 Professional or "in home" periodic cleanings using the power spray-extraction carpet cleaning method are recommended.
 Allow to dry flat on the floor.
 Clean one side at a time and allow it to dry before reversing to clean the other side.